Programs of Study

 Custom English language and culture programs are offered to local and overseas institutions, businesses and communities as needed.
 These programs can be as short as two weeks and are theme-based such as Language and Sustainability, Pittsburgh Architecture and Culture, Peace and Conflict from North America Perspectives, Women and Politics in the U.S., etc.

-The total length of the program is 6 weeks and is divided in three 2-week modules.
-Learners may choose to participate in one module or all three modules.
+The total length of the program is 8 weeks and is divided in four 2-week modules.
+Learners may choose to participate in one, two, three or all modules.

-Application deadline: June 1 for Module 1, June 15 for Module 2 and June 27
+Application deadline: May 1 for Module 1, May 15 for Module 2, May 31st for Module 3 and June 15th for Module 4

 - At least 16 years of age